 Thankfully, there is now starting to be a real alternative.
-With the rise of telemedicine and the boom in direct-to-consumer (D2C) health offerings, we now have D2C mental health options that you can access directly through your computer or phone.
+With the rise of telemedicine and the boom in direct-to-consumer (D2C) health offerings, we now have virtual treatment options that you can access directly through your computer or phone.
 Skip the in-person appointments and get direct access to mental health professionals and medication delivered to your door (no pharmacy visit needed).

 Because most of these services prescribe generic medication, the cost is usually a lot lower than going through your insurance co-pay, but some of the services also make it easy to use your insurance or HSA / FSA.
 And if your counselor/therapist isn’t a good fit, you’re not limited by your geographical area—you can pick another one through the various sites available.

-In this article, we’re reviewing Cerebral (GetCerebral.com), a site that offers both medication and online counseling for anxiety and depression.
+In this article, we’re reviewing Cerebral (Cerebral.com), a site that offers both medication and/or online therapy for anxiety and depression.
 We’ll also compare Cerebral with other sites dedicated to mental health support and/or medication.

-What is Cerebral, and how can they help with anxiety / depression?
+What is Cerebral, and how can they help with anxiety and depression?

-Cerebral is a mental health startup that’s specifically focused on support for anxiety, depression and insomnia.
-Its offerings include online visits with a prescribing provider, care counseling and prescriptions for medication.
+Cerebral is a mental health startup that’s specifically focused on support for anxiety, depression, and insomnia.
+Its offerings include online visits with a prescribing provider and prescriptions for medication.

 The way that Cerebral works is through a subscription model where you pay a flat rate per month for ongoing care.
-We’ll discuss the cost below, but you pay a lower introductory price and then a monthly subscription On an ongoing basis, you’ll have monthly meetings (and the option for unlimited messaging) with your care counselor, have a video call with your prescribing provider (for medication) and receive your medication which is conveniently shipped to your home if you’re prescribed.
+We’ll discuss the cost below, but you pay a lower introductory price and then a monthly subscription On an ongoing basis, you’ll have monthly meetings with your prescribing provider (for medication) and receive your medication which is conveniently shipped to your home if you’re prescribed.

 You may be prescribed medication as part of your treatment plan.
 The site says that it prescribes non-addictive, non-controlled medications such as SSRI and SNRI medications.
 The medication included in the subscription price is a generic version.
 You could opt for a brand name medication, but you would pay more than the cost of the subscription.
 Cerebral notes that if this type of treatment is not enough, its providers may refer you to in-person care for the use of a controlled substance.

-The site says that some of its care counselors are licensed therapists but that not all of them are.
+The site says that some of its prescribers are licensed therapists but that not all of them are.
 It says they are all well-trained in therapeutic techniques.
-It’s unclear exactly what type of care you would be getting, but the site mentions behavioral health techniques, coping mechanisms and therapeutic techniques, and gives some examples that include behavioral activation, motivational interviewing, meditation, mindfulness, breathing exercises and grounding exercises.
+It’s unclear exactly what type of care you would be getting, but the site provides examples that include behavioral activation, motivational interviewing, meditation, mindfulness, breathing exercises, and grounding exercises.
 It also mentions using evidence-based therapeutic techniques.